JetBrains/kotlin-web-site/docs/topics/native-and-cross-platform.md

 Native mobile development means that you build an application for a particular mobile operating system – in most cases Android or iOS.
 While working on native apps, developers use specific programming languages and tools.
 For example, you can create a native Android application with Kotlin or Java, or build an app for iOS with Objective-C or Swift.

-Here are the core benefits and limitations.
+Here are the core benefits and limitations:

 | **Benefits**                                                                                                                                                                                                                                                                                                            | **Limitations**                                                                                                                                                                                                  |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|